Skip navigation

 • Essential uniform and tools

-• DBS Certificate where this is essential criteria to undertake an internship, work experience etc., where this can not be supported through other University funding
+• DBS Certificate where this is essential criteria to undertake an internship/work experience and cannot be supported through other University funding

-• Applications to recover lost documents such as birth certificates, which may be crucial in order for the student to obtain work experience in the first place
+• Applications to recover lost documents such as birth certificates, which may be crucial in order to obtain work experience in the first place

 • Software packages for online recruitment